#LivingLegendsOfCinema: Rekha, the original Bollywood fashionista - ExBulletin

 #LivingLegendsOfCinema: Rekha, the original Bollywood fashionista

 Somewhere on the internet there is an interesting anecdote from late costume designer Leena Daru about Rekha.
-She is perhaps the only actor in history who went so far into doing justice to her character’s appearance that she accompanied the designer to sari shops so she could weigh in on the selections.
-Out of character for a star of her stature, and yet when you see Rekha in her perfectly draped Kanjeevaram saree, red lips, matching jewelry and a crisp hairstyle, it’s no surprise.
+She is perhaps the only actor in history who has gone so far to do her character’s appearance justice that she accompanied the designer to saree shops so she could weigh in on the selections.
+No character for a star of her stature, and yet, when you see Rekha in her perfectly draped Kanjeevaram saree, red lips, matching jewelry, and impeccable hairstyle, it’s no surprise.
 To state the obvious, she is also an extremely talented actress.

 After a few roles in films in Kannada and Telugu, his big breakthrough came in 1970 with the Hindi film Sawan Bhadon, after which there was no turning back.
 Rekha had become an actress, although it was not a career change she had made on purpose.
 And as for her becoming a household name?
 This honor was obtained with the 1978 hit Muqaddar Ka Sikandar in front of Amitabh Bachchan, and especially with the song Salaam-E-Ishq Meri Jaan, which catapulted it into the public consciousness.